-Many hospitals have free accommodation for parents or carers to stay overnight, which can provide a place for rest, showering and eating.
-Some will be on site at the hospital and some might be a short walking distance.
+Many hospitals have free accommodation for parents to stay overnight, which can provide a place for rest, showering and eating.
+Some will be on site at the hospital and some might be a short walking distance away.

 What to expect from hospital accommodation

 If you are able to find accommodation with the hospital, you are likely to find facilities that include a bathroom or shower room as well as places to prepare and cook food.